utdata/csvkit-nicar/README.md

 We'll use the command-line tool [csvkit](https://csvkit.readthedocs.io) to do this work.
 It can handle quickly some tasks that might otherwise take many manual steps and be more prone to human error.
 It is NOT a complete data analysis package, but it can get you some basic answers if that is all you need.

-### Our outline
+### Our goals

-- learn some basic command-line commands to get around: pwd, cd, ls
+- Learn some basic command-line commands to get around: pwd, cd, ls
-- inspect one of our files to learn about it
+- Inspect one of our files to learn about it
-- merge the five files into one
+- Merge multiple files into one
-- join the merged file with the counties lookup file
+- Join the merged file with the counties lookup file
-- pare down the file so we have just the columns we need
+- Pare down the file so we have just the columns we need
-- get some summary stats
+- Get some summary stats
-- order rows to see top sellers
+- Order rows to see top sellers
-- filter rows to get top sellers for specific counties
+- Filter rows to get top sellers for specific locations
-- [MABYE] csvquery for sums in counties?
+- *MAYBE* csvquery for sums in counties?

 ## Getting around the terminal